jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 Constructor
 -----------

-.. py:function:: Workbook(filename)
+.. py:function:: Workbook(filename [,options])

    Create a new XlsxWriter Workbook object.

    :param string filename: The name of the new Excel file to create.
+   :param dict options:    Optional workbook parameters.
    :rtype:                 A Workbook object.

 The ``Workbook()`` constructor is used to create a new Excel workbook with a given filename::